unionai/unionai-docs/source/core-concepts/tasks/task-software-environment/imagespec.md

 You can now run the workflow locally.
 In the project root directory, run: `unionai run workflows/imagespec-simple-example.py wf`.
-See [Running Workflows Locally](../../../getting-started/running-in-a-local-python-environment.md) for more details.
+See [Running your code](../../../development-cycle/running-your-code) for more details.

 :::{note}
 When you run the workflow in your local Python environment, the image is not built or pushed (in fact, no container image is used at all).